6 Reasons to Finish Your College Degree

 Explore the many degree options at FHSU and learn more about our culture of student success, innovation, and personalized learning at https://fhsu.edu/online/.

 I'm intensely curious about everything, which makes it a joy to champion for our humble, innovative, and resilient people at Fort Hays State and their work.
-My name is Kelsey Stremel, and I'm a senior content strategist at FHSU.
-I get a rush seeing another's eyes light up as they tell me about their lifelong research, projects, and passions—be it English grammar, agriculture, healthcare, business, or biochemistry.
+My name is Kelsey Stremel and I get a rush seeing another's eyes light up as they tell me about their lifelong research, projects, and passions—be it English grammar, agriculture, healthcare, business, or biochemistry.
 I believe I'm making a difference by helping to amplify those stories and helping create thriving communities here in Western Kansas.
 I'm raising four children with my husband and several fur babies on our family farm, and I'm passionate about advocating for agriculture, and I'm a volunteer 4-H club leader.
 I also love to garden, read, and make art or DIY projects.